 Hashimoto’s hypothyroidism is diagnosed based on your symptoms and your lab results.
 There are different kinds of hypothyroidism but a blood test showing high TSH is usually an important factor in detecting hypothyroidism.
 TSH tells the body that thyroid hormones are too low and to make more.
 The key to identifying Hashimoto’s hypothyroidism is unusually high levels of thyroid antibodies in laboratory blood work.
 The presence of thyroid antibodies in your blood tells your doctor that the immune system is attacking the thyroid gland.
 To get the full story on your thyroid function, we recommend a Complete Thyroid Profile such as this one: Thyroid Profile.

 In Hashimoto’s thyroiditis, the immune system makes antibodies against thyroid peroxidase (TPO) and thyroglobulin (Tg).
 TPO is an enzyme that puts iodine into the thyroid hormone molecule.
 Tg is an important protein, essential in the creation of thyroid hormones.
-The presence of the antibodies to these proteins in blood indicates that the thyroid is being damaged by the immune system, which establishes the diagnosis of an autoimmune thyroid condition.
+The presence of antibodies to these proteins in blood indicates that the thyroid is being damaged by the immune system, which establishes the diagnosis of an autoimmune thyroid condition.
 Read more about thyroid biochemistry and testing here.

-While it may sound like an exotic, Asian-inspired cocktail, Hashimoto’s thyroiditis is actually an illness brought about by misplaced immune attack of the thyroid gland.
+While it may sound like an exotic, Asian-inspired cocktail, Hashimoto’s thyroiditis is actually an illness brought about by a misplaced immune attack of the thyroid gland.
 High TSH and high blood antibodies tell your doctor that the thyroid gland cannot do its job properly.
 Symptoms include fatigue, weight gain, puffy face, constipation, and dry, thinning hair, among others.

-Your integrative medical doctor can develop a comprehensive treatment approach that will (1) calm down the immune attack, (2) lower antibodies, and (3) get you feeling better for the long run.
+Your integrative medical doctor can develop a comprehensive treatment approach that will (1) calm down the immune attack, (2) lower antibodies, and (3) get you feeling better in the long run.
 We will go into more detail about action steps to reduce your symptoms of Hashimoto’s thyroiditis in “Natural Treatments for Hashimoto’s,” part 2 of this article.